-In Maryland, most cases must be filed within 3 years of the time when it was first possible to file.
-If you are making an old claim, the court may dismiss your case by “statute of limitations”.
-If you are not certain, consult your attorney.
+In Maryland, parties must file most cases within 3 years of the time when it was first possible to file.
+If you are making an old claim, the Court may dismiss your case by “statute of limitations.”
+If you are uncertain, consult your attorney.

 All court files are open to the public except those that have been sealed by a court order.
-Central Files, located in the North Tower 1st floor, Room 1100 of the Montgomery County Circuit Court, houses and protects all Civil, Family, and Criminal files (except the most recent criminal files, which are located in the Criminal Department).
-The Circuit Court case number is required to request the court file.
-The indexes (individual and corporation from 1967 to the present) are located in the Central Files office.
+Central Files, located in the North Tower 1st floor, Rm 1100 of the Montgomery County Circuit Court, houses and protects all Civil, Family, and Criminal files (except the most recent criminal files, which are located in the Criminal Department).
+You must present the Circuit Court case number when requesting a court file.
+The indexes (individual and corporation from 1967-present) are located in the Central Files Office.

-You can request copies of papers in files from the Copy and Exhibit Room (North Tower 1st floor, Room 1400, Montgomery County Circuit Court).
+You can request copies of papers in files from the Copy and Exhibit Room (North Tower 1st floor, Rm 1400, Montgomery County Circuit Court).
 A fee for copying papers is $.50 per page.
 All Civil and Family case exhibits are housed in this office.
-The exhibits are open to the public except for cases sealed by order of court.
-The Circuit Court case number is used to request the exhibit.
+Exhibits are open to the public except for cases sealed by order of court.
+You will also need the Circuit Court case number to request an exhibit.

 How to File a Petition for Judicial Review of Agency Actions or Decisions